oerninator/website_cafe_zur_baeckergrube/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please contact us at info@cafezurbaeckergrube.de.
+For any questions or suggestions, please contact me at arneseufert@web.de.

 ---